espocrm/documentation/docs/development/api-search-params.md

 !!! note

-    An alias `attributeSelect` can be used instead to prevent false positive firewall blocking.
+    An alias GET parameter `attributeSelect` can be used instead to prevent false positive firewall blocking.
 As of v9.0.

 ### where

 *Array*

 Search criteria.
 Can contain nested arrays and objects.
 See more [below](#where-items) more detail.

+!!! note

+    An alias GET parameter `whereGroup` can be used instead to prevent false positive firewall blocking.
+As of v9.0.

 ### primaryFilter